apabon123/financial-data-system/README.md

 - Calculates expiry dates based on rules (e.g., VIX rule: Wednesday before the 3rd Friday, adjusted for holidays).
 - Handles rollovers correctly on the calculated expiry date.
 - Stores generated contracts in the `continuous_contracts` table, including the `underlying_symbol` for each data point.
-- Comprehensive logging of generation and rollover events.

 ### Continuous Contract Verification